-I’m so excited to tell everyone that I finally I got myself a house!
-I’m praying all the paperwork goes smoothly and I can officially put my name on this house.
-I’ve been busy spending my nights visiting houses and hence have not had the time to update my blog recently.
-My responses to my clients have been rather slow as well due to this and I apologize for the longer turnaround time in the past few weeks.
+I’m so excited to tell everyone I finally got myself a house!
+I’m praying all the paperwork goes smoothly, and I can officially put my name on this house.
+I’ve been busy spending my nights visiting houses and have not had the time to update my blog recently.
+My responses to my clients have also been rather slow due to this, and I apologize for the longer turnaround time in the past few weeks.

-My poor agent had a bit of a hard time dealing with me because of the unspoken criteria I was after.
-I didn’t reveal that I was a practitioner until I signed on the document of course.
+My poor agent had a hard time dealing with me because of the unspoken criteria I was after.
+I didn’t reveal that I was a practitioner until I signed the document.
 She’ll always be regarded as my benefactor from now on.
 If not for her, I would have never been able to get hold of this place.
-Not to mention 99.co which I have to thank as well – if not for them and their app, I would have never managed to get this place.
+Not to mention 99.co, which I have to thank as well – if not for them and their app, I would have never managed to get this place.
 And no, this is not a sponsored post which I’m being paid to mention the app.
-It’s just that everything fell into place so well and I wouldn’t have wanted it to be done via any other platform other than 99.co who have kindly assigned me as their key opinion leader recently.
+It’s just that everything fell into place so well and I wouldn’t have wanted it to be done via any other platform other than 99.co, who have kindly assigned me as their key opinion leader recently.
 I’ll be working a lot more closely with them moving forward.

-I’m sure everyone can only imagine how anxious I get being a practitioner in this field and having to hunt for my own place and I literally lost a few nights of sleep as I began the hunting process.
-I’ve done quite a lot of house hunting for my clients and I’ve witnessed how difficult it was to get a good one, and just one small flaw in the house can really bother you.
-How this got started is because I was taking a look at my Zi Wei Dou Shu chart and I realized this year was a really good year for real estate issues and I decided to go for it, and within a short period of a month, everything fell into place.
+I’m sure everyone can only imagine how anxious I get being a practitioner in this field and having to hunt for my place, and I lost a few nights of sleep as I began the hunting process.
+I’ve done quite a lot of house hunting for my clients, and I’ve witnessed how difficult it was to get a good one, and just one small flaw in the house can really bother you.
+How this got started because I was taking a look at my Zi Wei Dou Shu chart, and I realized this year was a really good year for real estate issues I decided to go for it, and within a short period of a month, everything fell into place.
 You cannot imagine how stressful house hunting is for me.

-I managed to assess a lot of houses while I was hunting for a place of my own and it gave me an opportunity to get a vibe of the tenants staying in there.
+I managed to assess many houses while hunting for a place of my own, and it allowed me to get a vibe of the tenants staying in there.
 I have to say I’ve noticed some interesting things.
-I won’t go into detail as it’s going to sound a bit like a critique on other people and that’s not what I’m trying to do here, but basically, through the process of looking for my own place, I’ve managed to witness how one’s BaZi and houses are interlinked.
-You really can tell certain things based on the house someone is staying in.
-The very first time witnessed this link was when I was still staying with my parents and the Chinese classic 阳宅三要 clearly stated 母子不和 – which means conflict between mother and child.
+I won’t go into detail as it’s going to sound a bit like a critique of other people, and that’s not what I’m trying to do here, but through the process of looking for my place, I’ve managed to witness how one’s BaZi and houses are interlinked.
+You can tell certain things based on the house someone is staying in.
+The very first time witnessed this link was when I was still staying with my parents, and the Chinese classic 阳宅三要 clearly stated 母子不和 – which means conflict between mother and child.
 That was many years back before I moved out and left everything behind.
 (I’ll save everyone the repeated story of my past.
 For the new readers, feel free to dig around.
 It’s somewhere.)

-You know what’s the fascinating thing?
-I realized this room and block I’ve been staying in has the 旺山旺向 Flying Star configuration too, and I never bothered to check till a few days ago and it’s been 4 years.
-Just a quick note about Flying Stars: it’s not just about seeing which Main Star (中星) lands at which sector.
-The Mountain Star (山星) and Water Star (向星) needs to be given attention too as there are certain special configurations to look out for.
+Do you know what the fascinating thing is?
+I realized this room and block I’ve been staying in has the 旺山旺向 Flying Star configuration too, and I never bothered to check till a few days ago, and it’s been 4 years.
+Just a quick note about Flying Stars: it’s not just about seeing which Main Star (中星) lands in which sector.
+The Mountain Star (山星) and Water Star (向星) need to be given attention, too, as there are certain special configurations to look out for.
 For example: If your master bedroom so happens to have positive stars like Star 1 or 9, it’s rather pointless if your house’s overall structure has what we call the 上山下水局 structure which is a taboo or most inauspicious structure for Flying Stars.
 I’ve once (accidentally) audited a house like that before with the tenant’s BaZi charts belonging to Category 4.

-I mentioned a few things in some of my old entries, which is that the effect of a place takes around 3 years to kick in, and it’s been 4 years now and I guess I’m starting to see and feel the effects.
+I mentioned a few things in some of my old entries, which as that the effect of a place takes around 3 years to kick in, and it’s been 4 years now, and I guess I’m starting to see and feel the effects.
 I went for a video shoot and interview last Friday for a magazine, and you guys will see me online in a video very soon.
-It’s my first time and I’m a little anxious about how I’ll be perceived and I’m struggling to recall if I said anything wrong during the shoot.
-What I do regret is that I have so many other things I wished to say but I didn’t get the chance to.
+It’s my first time, and I’m a little anxious about how I’ll be perceived I’m struggling to recall if I said anything wrong during the shoot.
+I regret having so many other things I wished to say, but didn’t get the chance to.
 Another thing I always mentioned is that the house that you end up in is fated in a way – I’m not bragging that I managed to find a good place, just that I want people to think about feng shui differently and why people in the past put a lot of emphasis in finding a good place.
-It’s really not about buying an apartment and then getting a practitioner to go down and solve everything – it does not work this way.
+It’s not about buying an apartment and then getting a practitioner to go down and solve everything – it does not work this way.

-There is a reason why I get people to hunt for a house together with me and I’ve spoken a bit about in an older entry here.
-If I were to be brutally honest and speak from a business perspective, house hunting is the least efficient spend of my time and effort if I calculate it by hourly returns, because I go through an unlimited number of floor plans and one client took a whole year to find something she liked.
-Why do I still do it then?
+There is a reason I get people to hunt for a house with me, and I’ve spoken a bit about it in an older entry here.
+If I were to be brutally honest and speak from a business perspective: house hunting is the least efficient spend of my time and effort if I calculate it by hourly returns because I go through an unlimited number of floor plans.
+One client took a whole year to find something she liked.
+Why do I still do it, then?
 Because I don’t like going to someone’s place and telling them that they just bought a bad house, and neither am I the type who will pretend everything is fine and alright when it is not.
-I’m always happy to know my client got a good house, and I would very much prefer to deliver positive news as opposed to negative ones.
+I’m always happy to know my client got a good house, and I prefer to deliver positive news instead of negative ones.
 If anyone spends a bit of time reading my blog, I’m sure he or she can tell I’m not someone who speaks nonsense or sugarcoats.
-Going into the house and proposing to paint a certain area with a certain colour, or placing items claiming that it can change your life is not what feng shui is about.
-This stand I have will soon be a public statement, because I did mention this in the video feature for the magazine and it will be published next month and be online forever.
+Going into the house and proposing to paint a certain area with a certain colour or placing items claiming it can change your life is not what feng shui is about.
+This stand I have will soon be a public statement because I mentioned this in the magazine’s video feature, and it will be published next month and be online forever.
 My stand will never change.

-There is still a long way to go for me to get the right message out there, but slowly and surely I know I’m getting there so wish me luck everyone!
+There is still a long way to go to get the right message out there, but slowly and surely, I know I’m getting there, so wish me luck, everyone!
 I’ll share the magazine feature and video when it’s published!